The Walking Dead: Season Two: Writing

 Writing for Season Two was done to contrast the work Telltale had completed in the first season.
 At the start of the writing cycle for the second season, they had debated who their primary character would be including introducing new group of survivors that they could use to flesh out the backstories of characters from the first season, or with a new "protector" for Clementine.
 They eventually agreed to use Clementine as the main character as they felt her story needed to be continued.
 By changing the player's perspective from that of Lee to Clementine, they wanted to create a "different sort of agency" that the player will experience.
-Instead of the player, as Lee, looking to help Clementine and others, the player as Clementine would now have to determine who to trust to help her.
+Instead of the player, as Lee, looking to help Clementine and others, the player as Clementine would now have to determine whom to trust to help her.
 They also emphasize this new perspective by using several camera angles from a low perspective, to emphasize that Clementine is a child compared to others she meets.
 The developers also recognized that they needed to avoid making Clementine feel like a "carbon copy" of the character from the first season and instead something crafted by the player's decisions.
 To resolve this they created the first scenario of the game that would separate her from the familiar characters and to make it feel a result of the player's actions, so that the player would directly connect with Clementine's situation.
 The concept they kept in mind while writing for Season Two was "[Clementine is] eleven years old and the world doesn't care."